 Your Scouts might get to work on a merit badge or two.
 Our council programs offers the opportunity to work on Swimming merit badge.
 Scouts who are not ready for the merit badge can take an instructional swimming class instead.
 Usually our Scouts also have the opportunity to work on one more merit badge.
 Wood Carving or Leatherwork are two common options.

 But one of this biggest advantages of first year camper programs is not the rank advancement opportunities.
 It is that your new Scouts will be with their buddies and with other first year Scouts.
 They are learning basic outdoor skills with others who are at their same level.
 This will help them adjust to camp life and combat homesickness.
-The main goal, after all, is for these Scouts to have an excellent experience at summer camp so they want to stick with the Boy Scout program.
+The main goal, after all, is for these Scouts to have an excellent experience at summer camp so they want to stick with the Scouts BSA program.